 Note - All building work covered by QDC MP1.4 is excluded from this provision.

-Fire services Note - The provisions under this heading only apply if: the development is for, or incorporates: a. reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or i i material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii. iii iv AND b. none of the following exceptions apply: the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated i. water supply: or ii every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated water supply network, measured around all obstructions, either on or adjacent to the site.
+the development is for, or incorporates: a.

+- reconfiguring a lot for a community title scheme creating 1 or more vacant lots; or i. - material change of use for 2 or more sole occupancy units on the same lot, or within the same community titles scheme; or material change of use for a Tourist park(84) with accommodation in the form of caravans or tents; or material change of use for outdoor sales(54), outdoor processing or outdoor storage where involving combustible materials. ii. - iii. - iv.

+- none of the following exceptions apply: b. - the distributor-retailer for the area has indicated, in its netserv plan, that the premises will not be served by that entity's reticulated i. water supply; or - every part of the development site is within 60m walking distance of an existing fire hydrant on the distributor-retailer's reticulated ii. water supply network, measured around all obstructions, either on or adjacent to the site.

 Note - The provisions under this heading do not apply to buildings that are required by the Building Code of Australia to have a fire hydrant system complying with Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations or other fire fighting facilities which provide equivalent protection.
-RAD40 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations.
-Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005): in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks(84) or a. development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix b.
-B of AS 2419.1 (2005); in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception c. that: i. - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; - for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; ii - for outdoor sales $^{(54)}$, processing or storage facilities, hydrant coverage is required across the entire area of the outdoor sales $^{(54)}$, outdoor processing and outdoor storage facilities; and iii. d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and where applicable, Part 3.6.
-RAD41 A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land:

-- a. an unobstructed width of no less than 3.5m; - b. an unobstructed height of no less than 4.8m;
+RAD40 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations .
+Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005): a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks(84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; b. in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); c. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: i for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; ii for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; iii for outdoor sales(54), processing or storage facilities, hydrant coverage is required across the entire area of the outdoor sales(54), outdoor processing and outdoor storage facilities; and d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and where applicable, Part 3.6.
+RAD41 A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land: a. an unobstructed width of no less than 3.5m; b. an unobstructed height of no less than 4.8m;